 The Schach must be sturdy enough to remain intact when an ordinary gust of wind blows.
 [If in an enclosed place, the Schach must still be sturdy enough to withstand the wind were it an exposed place.]
-Otherwise, they must be secured in an acceptable manner (see below).
+Otherwise, they must be secured in an acceptable manner (see the section "Supporting the Schach").
 This is of special concern when using mats.